CUES Distinguished Fellowships aim to acknowledge and advance faculty scholarship and innovation in university education.

 Examples may include but are not limited to: leading a Faculty Learning Community on an emerging educational grand-challenge, assisting colleagues in investigating teaching and learning challenges in their classrooms, leading a national effort to practice evidence-based teaching

 - Proposal project and study.
-Selection as a CUES Distinguished Fellow requires a project and study proposal the nominee will conduct over their funding period.
-The project must align with the CUES mission; it may be an extension of successful work already begun by the nominee or a new project.
+Selection as a CUES Distinguished Fellow requires a competitive project and study proposal the nominee will conduct over their funding period.
+The proposal must contribute to educational scholarship and address innovation and/or grand challenges in university education aligned with the CUES mission; it may be an extension of successful work already begun or a new project.
 (See Submission Details for more information.)

-Be prepared to submit the following materials in PDF format, with the nominee's last name in all file names.
+(Updated Spring 2023) Be prepared to submit the following materials in PDF format.
 (Either the nominee or their nominating college may submit the complete package.)

 - Project and study proposal.
 Up to four single-spaced pages (including references) addressing,